Check-Out

 Learn about checking out of Appointments

-When checking out of an , you are presented with four distinct areas of input including Appointment Date Information, Resource(s) that are Checking Out, Appointment Service Information and Check-Out Location whilst the second shows Appointment Checklist Information and the Manage Travel Action.
+When checking out of an Appointment, you are presented with four distinct areas of input including Appointment Date Information, Resource(s) that are Checking Out, Appointment Service Information and Check-Out Location whilst the second shows Appointment Checklist Information and the Manage Travel Action.

 The Manage Travel